youssefm/limited-grades/README.md

 # To Do

-- parallelize 17lands API requests
+- minor: select icons are not perfectly aligned
 - combine implementations of deck selector and set selector?
 - combine implementations of rarity filter and card type filter?
-- minor: select icons are not perfectly aligned
 - Add a dark mode toggle?
 - Improvements to card detail view?
 - Search feature?